jwcarr/bibfish/README.md

 bibfish
 =======

-`bibfish` is a command line utility that extracts BibTeX entries cited in a LaTeX file from a central database.
+`bibfish` generates a local BibTeX file from a central BibTeX database based on the citations found in a LaTeX file.
 This is useful if you want to maintain a single master BibTeX file and automatically generate a separate, independent BibTeX file for each manuscript you're working on.
 It is similar to [bibexport](https://www.ctan.org/tex-archive/biblio/bibtex/utils/bibexport/) and [makebib](https://gitlab.com/Verner/makebib), except `bibfish` is not dependent on any particular LaTeX tool and is therefore agnostic about your choice of bibliographic software (BibTeX vs. BibLaTeX, etc) or general typesetting pipeline.

 `bibfish` can be run once if all you want to do is create a subset of your `master.bib` to send to the publisher.
 Alternatively, `bibfish` can be used as an integral part of your typesetting procedure, with an intended usage pattern like this: